-15. WARNING
+15. Warning

-- 15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory courses, whose total credit value is less than 2, provided the student's term average is greater than 50 percent. - 15.2 A Full Time student will be removed from Warning when the student has successfully completed all previously failed Mandatory Courses. - 15.3 A Part Time student shall be placed on Warning if: - The student has failed a Mandatory Course whose total credit value is less than 2, or - After taking courses in any given Programme of Study, the student has failed courses totalling more than four (4) credits - 15.4 A Part Time student must retake successfully the failed Mandatory Course or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Warning.
+- 15.1 A Full Time student shall be placed on Warning at the end of a term if the student fails one or more mandatory courses applicable to their programme of study, whose total credit value is less than two (2), provided the student's term average is greater than 50 percent. - 15.2 A Full Time student will be removed from Warning when the student has successfully completed all previously failed Mandatory Courses. - 15.3 A Part Time student shall be placed on Warning if: - a.
+The student has failed a Mandatory Course applicable to their programme of study whose total credit value is less than two (2), or - b.
+After taking courses in any given Programme of Study, the student has failed courses totalling more than four (4) credits. - 15.4 A Part Time student must retake successfully the failed Mandatory Course or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Warning.

-16. PROBATION
+16. Probation

-- 16.1 A Full Time student shall be placed on Probation at the end of a term if the student fails mandatory courses such that the cumulative total credit value of Mandatory Courses failed and which have not been successfully completed is greater than or equal to 2, but less than or equal to 4, provided the student's term average is greater than 50 percent. - 16.2 A Full Time student will be removed from Probation and placed on Warning upon successful completion of a sufficient number of courses such that the total credit value of the courses that the student must retake is less than 2. - 16.3 A part time student shall be placed on Probation if: - The student was on Warning and fails any Mandatory Course; or - 2.
-The student's cumulative average is less than 50 per cent but equal to or greater than 45 percent; or - 3.
-The student has failed courses totalling more than eight (8) - 16.4 A Part Time student must retake successfully all failed Mandatory Courses or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Probation.
+- 16.1 A Full Time student shall be placed on Probation at the end of a term if the student fails mandatory courses such that the cumulative total credit value of Mandatory Courses failed applicable to their programme of study, and which have not been successfully completed is greater than or equal to two (2), but less than or equal to four (4), provided the student's term average is greater than 50 percent. - 16.2 A Full Time student will be removed from Probation and placed on Warning upon successful completion of a sufficient number of courses such that the total credit value of the courses that the student must retake is less than two (2). - 16.3 A part time student shall be placed on Probation if: - The student was on Warning and fails any Mandatory Course; or - b.
+The student's cumulative average is less than 50 per cent but equal to or greater than 45 percent; or - The student has failed courses totalling more than eight (8) credits applicable to their programme of study. - 16.4 A Part Time student must retake successfully all failed Mandatory Courses or pass all subsequent courses taken totalling no less than eight (8) credits to be removed from Probation.

-17. FAILED TERM
+17. Failed Term